 - Golden pothos (Epipremnum aureum – a vining plant that can be trained to climb on a living moss wall)

-- Bromeliads and tillandsia – both types of air plants that can be planted on wood attached to moss.
+- Bromeliads and tillandsia are air plants that can be planted on wood attached to moss.

-As living moss walls are displayed outdoors, be sure to select cold-hardy plants.
+As living moss walls are displayed outdoors, select cold-hardy plants.

 Testing plants is part of the fun